radeklat/settings-doc/README.md

 ## Updating existing documentation

-You may want to generate the documentation into and existing document.
+It is possible to generate documentation into an existing document.
 To fit with the heading structure, you can adjust the heading levels with `--heading-offset`.
 Additionally, you can specify the location where to generate the documentation with two marks set by `--between <START MARK> <END MARK>`.

 Let's assume your `README.md` looks like this: